RediSearch/RediSearch/docs/docs/reference/Vectors.md

 Vector Similarity search capability offers the ability to load, index and query vectors stored as fields in a redis hashes.

-At present, the key functionalites offered are:
+At present, the key functionalities offered are:

 * Realtime vector indexing supporting 2 Indexing Methods -